 NRS 445B.756 "Registered owner" defined.
 "Registered owner" means any person, other than a licensee, whose name appears in the records of the Department of Motor Vehicles as the person to whom a vehicle is registered.
-(Added to NRS by 2015, 126)

 NRS 445B.7565 "Salvage pool" defined.
-"Salvage pool" has the meaning ascribed to it in NRS 487.400.
-(Added to NRS by 2015, 126)
+"Salvage pool" has the meaning ascribed to it in NRS 487,400.